oracle-livelabs/database/edition-based-redefinition/directory-syncmetadata/directory-syncmetadata.md

 ## Introduction

-In this lab, you will learn how to modify the directory structure for the change logs
+In this lab, you will learn

+- How to modify the directory structure for the change logs

 Estimated lab time: 10 minutes

 ### Objectives

-In this lab, you will learn how to modify the directory structure for the change logs which we generated in previous lab and sync metadata
+In this lab, you will learn

+- How to modify the directory structure for the change logs which we generated in previous lab and sync metadata

 ## Task 1: Modify the directory structure